netdata/netdata/collectors/ebpf.plugin/README.md

     included ips = 192.168.0.0/24 0001:0000:0000:0000:0000:0000:0000:0000/32
 ```

-When you define an `included` setting, Netdat will collect network metrics for that specific port.
+When you define an `included` setting, Netdata will collect network metrics for that specific port.
 For example, if you
 write `included ports = 19999`, Netdata will collect only connections for itself.
 If you list values in the `excluded`
 setting, Netdata will collect metrics on all included ports except those values.

 In the above example, Netdata will collect metrics for all ports between 100 and 1024, with the exception of 145 and
 139.

 The following pairs of `included` and `excluded` are available:

 -   `ports`: Define the destination ports for Netdata to monitor.
 -   `services`: If you do not know which port number you want to monitor, you can list the service.
 Netdata will resolve
     the service name to its associated port to monitor the connection.